argon1213/argon1213/README.md

 ### About me

 - I am a programmer all of my life, since my 19, learning by myself primarily.
+- Mobile development using React Native, Flutter.
-- Now I am focused MERN Stack, Next, TypeScript, Vue, Angular as well as web/mobile programming using React Native and Flutter.
+- Now I am focused MERN Stack, Next, TypeScript, Vue, Angular as well as web programming.
 - Many projects I have done as a full-stack developer because when it's small or medium, I can provide fast pace and clean result.
 - PHP, Laravel, Wordpress...
 - Ecommerce, Shopify, Bubble..